Pinkerton: The 1970s Are Calling Joe Biden Again: Is This Saigon 1975? Or Tehran 1979?

 One of the reasons we failed in Afghanistan is that we failed to learn the lessons of Vietnam.
 And the most obvious of these lessons is that it’s impossibly hard for Americans to persuade a proud and stubborn country to become like the U.S. (And yes, there are other lessons too, such as the need to avoid fighting ground wars in Asia, especially when the enemy can be easily resupplied.
 The fault for not learning these lessons lies with Biden’s predecessors too.)

 In the meantime, back home in the United States. the Vietnam war effort was undercut by an incompetent and untrustworthy American Establishment, promising “light at the end of the tunnel” when there was no true light, and so suffering from a chasmic “credibility gap.”
-Thus in 1975, South Vietnam came crashing down; it was without a doubt a tragedy for the South Vietnamese people, and yet there was no way that the U.S. could or should have stayed to fight in Vietnam forever.
+Thus in 1975, South Vietnam came crashing down.
+It was without a doubt a tragedy for the South Vietnamese people, and yet there was no way that the U.S. could or should have stayed to fight in Vietnam forever.

 So now to today.
 It’s reasonable to think that we should never have made such an enormous and open-ended commitment to nation-build Afghanistan.
-After 9/11, we could clobbered the Taliban and crushed Al Qaeda and then left.
+After 9/11, we could have clobbered the Taliban and crushed Al Qaeda and then left.
 Call it a punitive expedition, not a nation-building exercise.

 Yet the American Establishment, including presidents of both parties, said that we should stay and modernize Afghanistan.
-It was a plan that might have seemed nice on a PowerPoint in Washington, DC, but not so great on the ground in, say, Kandahar.
+It was a plan that might have seemed nice on a PowerPoint in Washington, DC, but not so great on the ground in Kandahar.
 Indeed, as during Vietnam, the American Establishment proved itself incompetent and untrustworthy.

 For instance, less than a month ago, General Mark Milley, the chairman of the joint chiefs of staff, declared at a press conference, “The Afghan Security Forces have the capacity to sufficiently fight and defend their country.”
 In the harsh assessment of pundit Nick Short, “Milley had no idea what he was talking about.”C-SPAN